 MacBook Air vs MacBook Pro: Ports

 If you want plenty of ports, the MacBook Air is not the best choice.
 It offers only two Thunderbolt 3 ports.
-The same thing goes for the entry-level 13-inch MacBook Pro.
-However, the premium $1,799 MacBook Pro 13-inch comes with four Thunderbolt 3 ports while also stepping you up to a faster Core i5 CPU.
+The M1-powered 13-inch MacBook Pro also has only two Thunderbolt 3/USB-C ports.

 MacBook Air vs MacBook Pro: Display

-We've got another really close race here.
-The Retina displays in the MacBook Air and MacBook Pro are both sharp and colorful, and while it's close, there's a reason to go Pro: brightness.
+The Retina displays in the MacBook Air and 13-inch MacBook Pro are both sharp and colorful, and while it's close, there's a reason to go Pro: brightness.

-Based on our lab test results, the MacBook Air maxes out at 386 nits of brightness, while the MacBook Pro (13-inch: 485 nits; 16-inch: 429 nits) got even brighter.
+Based on our lab test results, the MacBook Air (M1) maxes out at 365.8 nits of brightness, while the M1 MacBook Pro (13-inch: 434.8 nits) got even brighter.

 On color output, though, they're more similar.
-The Air netted a 113% sRGB rating from our colorimeter, which is in fighting distance of the 114% rating we got from both the 13-inch and 16-inch Pro.
+The Air (M1) netted a 114.3% sRGB rating from our colorimeter, which slightly beats the 110.6% rating we got from the M1 13-inch Pro.

 Winners: It's a draw